VirtuosArs/ArsS/README.md

 # My Site

-This site is a web page which is responsive and can be seen on any screen without any issues.
+This website gives a brief idea about my projects and is totally responsive and can be seen on any screen without any issues.

 ## Getting Started